By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 This was a mistake.

 The monsters make it impossible to think straight, right?
-You’ve been frantically googling, getting more overwhelmed the more you scroll, and feeling more hopeless with every random training tip that just makes your puppy more wild.
+You’ve been frantically googling, getting more overwhelmed the more you scroll, feeling more hopeless with every random training tip that just makes your puppy more obnoxious.

-Notice how I’m not saying a single word about how to deal with little Sparky’s behavior issues in this letter?
+Notice how I haven’t said a single word about how to actually handle Sparky’s behavior issues in this letter?

 That’s on purpose.